 A short term job paying $30 per article would probably not be worth providing specific samples for a project.
 But a long term project promising $200 per week would be worth completing a custom tailored sample.

-Personally, I think it's great when a freelancer has their own website with samples of their work.
+Personally, I think it’s great when a freelancer has their own website with samples of their work.
 It shows professionalism and a commitment to their work.
-It also means I don't have to download any files to my computer.
+It also means I don’t have to download any files to my computer to check samples.
 I can just see a live version of their logo, article, or other project.

 This is something you can add to and update over time.
 Eventually, you could gain new clients from your website instead of from online bidding websites.

 It’s just one more point in your corner when competing with others bidding for the same job.
 Directing someone to a professional website or a custom piece of content for the job will help you stand out among the people just delivering a bunch of random .docx files with examples of previous work.

 I have 10 writers on staff right now, one VA that I use from time to time, as well a coding guy that I hire when I need.
 I have used some of the same contract workers for more than 5 years now.
 Most writers I hire delivery articles on a weekly basis.
 After cycling through lots of contractors over the years, when I found someone that delivered excellent value for the price I paid, I kept contacting them over and over.
 The projects got bigger and longer, and now it’s just part of the routine.

 What started out as a $100 project turned into over $60,000 in earnings for my longest running writer.

 Start looking at a ‘job’ as a potential long term relationship.
 Even if you don’t get regular work from this person, you may get first dibs next time a project comes around.